 Entertainment Tom Brokaw on Brian Williams investigation: We need 'to let process play out' NBC News anchors Tom Brokaw, left, and Brian Williams attend the International Radio and Television Society Foundation's Gold Medal Dinner at the Waldorf-Astoria hotel in Manhattan on March 16, 2004.
 Photo Credit: Getty Images / Evan Agostini By FRANK LOVECE.
-Special to Newsday April 15, 2015 6:17 AM Print Share fbShare Tweet gShare Email NBC special correspondent and former news anchor Tom Brokaw has offered his first extensive public comments about his successor Brian Williams, who was suspended following allegations of untrue and exaggerated claims about his experiences reporting on the Iraq War.
+Special to Newsday April 15, 2015 6:17 AM Print Share fbShare Tweet Email NBC special correspondent and former news anchor Tom Brokaw has offered his first extensive public comments about his successor Brian Williams, who was suspended following allegations of untrue and exaggerated claims about his experiences reporting on the Iraq War.
 At a University of Chicago Institute of Politics forum available on YouTube, Brokaw, 75, said NBC News' investigation into the matter "is very carefully constructed, and we owe it to everybody -- including Brian and his family and certainly the people who work at NBC News who risk their lives everyday, and to the integrity of what NBC News has stood for all these years -- to let the process play out, to hear what the final conclusions are and then deal with it at that point."
 Williams, 55, was suspended in February from his job for six months without pay.
 By FRANK LOVECE.
-Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.